Short-Term Business Financing: The Debt Financing Option

 What Are Short-Term Business Loans?

 Most term loans, classified as short-term, usually have a maturity of one year or less.
 They must be repaid to the lender within one year.
 Most short-term loans are often repaid much more quickly than that, often within 90-120 days.

 Other uses for short-term business loans are to raise working capital to cover temporary deficiencies in funds so you can meet payrolls and other expenses.
-You may be waiting for credit customers to pay their bills, for example.
+You may be waiting for credit customers to pay their bills.
 You may also need short-term business loans to pay your own bills; i.e. to meet your own accounts payable (what you owe your supplier) obligations.
 You may just need a short-term loan to even out your cash flow, particularly if your company is a cyclical business.

-In order to qualify for a short-term loan, you will have to present comprehensive documentation to your lender, whether it is a bank, a credit union, a mutual bank, or some other type of lender.The lender will want, at least, a record of your payment history for other loans you may have had, including payment histories to your suppliers (accounts payable) and your company's cash flow history for perhaps the last 3-5 years.
+In order to qualify for a short-term loan or unsecured business line of credit, you will have to present comprehensive documentation to your lender, whether it is a bank, a credit union, the Small Business Administration, a mutual bank, or some other type of lender.The lender will want, at least, a record of your payment history for other loans you may have had, including payment histories to your suppliers (accounts payable) and your company's cash flow history for perhaps the last 3-5 years.
 You should also be prepared to hand over your income statement for the same amount of time if the lender requests it.
 All documentation should be in a professional format.

-Your qualifications for a short-term loan will help determine whether or not the loan will be secured by collateral or whether it will be an unsecured, or signature, loan.
+Your qualifications will help determine whether or not the loan will be secured by collateral or whether it will be an unsecured, or signature, loan, or line of credit.

-Short-Term Versus Long-Term Loan Interest Rates
+Short-Term vs. Long-Term Interest Rates

-In a normal economy, interest rates on short-term loans are higher than interest rates on long-term loans.
-In a recessionary economy, however, interest rates may be low and short-term loan rates may be lower than long-term loan rates.
+In a normal economy, interest rates on short-term loans are lower than interest rates on long-term loans.
+In a recessionary economy, however, short-term loan rates may be higher than long-term loan rates.
+The graphical representation of interest rates based on time and percentage is called the yield curve.
 Short-term loan rates are usually based on the prime interest rate plus some premium.The bank or other lender determines the premium by determining what risk your company is to them.
-They do this by looking at the documentation you provide them in order to qualify for a short-term loan.
+They do this by looking at the documentation you provide them in order to qualify for short-term financing.